 I want you think about and ponder a couple of points: 1.
 We are not human beings having an occasional human experience.
 We are spiritual beings having a human experience.
 And I want to share this concept with you as we continue on with this lesson.
 2. We shall never cease from our explorations, and the end of all our explorations will be to arrive at where we started and know the place for the first time.
 Question: In light of what we’ve been studying thus far, what do you think those statements mean?

-Through the finished, completed work of Jesus on our behalf, God has potentially restored our spirits to their original place of preeminence.
+Through the finished, completed, all-sufficient work of Jesus on our behalf, God has potentially restored our spirits to their original place of preeminence.
 From his perspective of eternity, God views the process as already completed, but we don’t see the completed process yet because of the lingering darkness of sin.

 One of our family vehicles is a pickup which I use for errands, for hauling, and for odd jobs.
 It has a six-cylinder engine which I keep tuned up so it runs properly.
 Once, I asked a mechanic if my pickup could run on only four cylinders instead of six.
 He told me it could run, but it would have less power and use more fuel, and to run it for any length of time on only four of its six cylinders would finally ruin the engine.
 It wasn’t made to run on four cylinders; it was made to run on six.